JonasGroeger/sops-pgp/README.md

 # sopsinfo

-Helps analyzing the contents of a file managed by [SOPS](https://github.com/mozilla/sops/).
+Helps analyzing the GPG contents of a file managed by [SOPS](https://github.com/mozilla/sops/).

 ## Example